Educational Studies (EDS) - Courses

 Educational Studies Special Topics

 The purpose of this course is to provide opportunities for teacher candidates or aspiring teachers to gain experience and knowledge for education topics.
 This course is taught largely at an undergraduate level.
-Graduate students will have additional course requirements/expectations.
+Graduate students have additional course requirements/expectations.
 Repeatable for credit - maximum 18.
 Offered Fall, Winter, Spring, Summer.

 EDS 490 Cr.1-11